f4pga/prjxray/README.md

     source settings/artix7.sh

 ### Step 7: ###
+Prepare the database with static part information, which are needed by the fuzzers, either for all device families

+    make db-prepare-parts

+or only for a selected one

+    make db-prepare-artix7

+### Step 8: ###
 (Option 1, recommended) - Download a current stable version (you can use the Python API with a pre-generated database)